USS Omaha (SSN-692): Service history

 Omaha departed for another relatively short WestPac deployment early in June 1981, inchopping to the Seventh Fleet on the 8th.
 The ship conducted special operations for ComSubPac, then put in to Subic Bay for upkeep (28 July–1 August).
 She then made the return transit to Pearl Harbor.
 Following her deployment, in September Omaha welcomed 100 guests for a dependents’ cruise.
 She completed a weapons offload and on 25 September the submarine entered dry dock at Pearl Harbor Naval Shipyard.
 During this SRA period, workers installed a retractable towed array sonar system.

 Following sea trials and the completion of SRA in February 1982, Omaha once again prepared to deploy with a series of inspections, examinations, and certifications.
 The submarine sailed from Pearl Harbor in September for a WestPac deployment, inchopping to the Seventh Fleet with the Enterprise (CVAN-65) Battle Group.
 During the first week of October, the boat conducted operations in the northern Pacific and Sea of Japan under Commander Task Group (CTG) 70.6.
 Following upkeep at Subic Bay (13–21 October), Omaha visited Singapore (25–29 October).
 She then transited the Malacca Strait in company with the escort ship Hepburn (DE-1055) en route to the Indian Ocean for operations with CTG 70.6, including ASWEx 83-2U from 15–17 November.
 The boat visited Mombasa, Kenya (23–26 November) and Diego Garcia (21–23 December) and rang in the new year at Perth, Australia (30 December–5 January 1983).

 Omaha then returned to the western Pacific, stopping briefly at Subic Bay on the way to ASUWEx 83-1 in the Philippine Sea on 17–18 January 1983.
-After a maintenance period at Guam from 22 January–8 February, the submarine called at Yokosuka, Japan (15–18 February) and then resumed special operations for ComSubPac until outchopping on 11 March and setting course for Pearl Harbor.
+After a maintenance period at Guam from 22 January–8 February, the submarine called at Yokosuka, Japan (15–18 February) and then resumed special operations for ComSubPac until shipping out on 11 March and setting course for Pearl Harbor.

 After her post-deployment stand down, Omaha resumed underway operations in May 1983, completing a special project for the Chief of Naval Operations (CNO) off San Clemente Island, Calif.
 In June, the boat completed several major inspections and then entered the floating dry dock Competent (AFDM-6) to begin a two-month selected restricted availability.
 She conducted sea trials and completed SRA in October.